sarnesh444/Internship-Kagool/README.md

 ## Day 20: May 23rd 2020
 #### Stepping into PowerBI
-* Before I could jump into creating dashboard pages for the original dataset I wanted to playaround with some fake data to adapt to the Power-BI ecosystem.
+* Before I could jump into creating dashboard pages for the original dataset I wanted to playaround with some populated data to adapt to the Power-BI ecosystem.
 * The dashboard is pretty naive but was done just to understand how PBI works.
 Check it out [here](https://github.com/sarnesh444/Internship-Kagool/blob/master/dylanPBIvisualsSales/samplefortestingpowerbi/sales-test.pbix)

 ## Day 21: May 25th 2020
 #### Python+PBI=❤️
-* The goal is to incorporate as many python-non-pbi visuals as possible
+* The goal is to incorporate as many python-non-pbi visuals as possible.
-* Power-BI offers many intutive visuals but we wanted to incorporate visuals not supported by it.
+* Power-BI offers a rich set of visuals but we wanted to incorporate visuals not supported by it.
 * I wanted to get an overview of how python can be incorported in Power-BI find the tutorial [here](https://www.youtube.com/watch?v=ahf6wPXHTvM)